Novum/vkQuake/readme.md

 meson build -Ddebug=true -Dstrip=false && ninja -C build
 ~~~

+To build against SDL3 instead of SDL2, add `-Duse_sdl3=true` to the Meson command line.

 > **Note**\
 > The Meson version needs to be 0.47.0 or newer.
 For older distributions you can use make:
 > ~~~